chevereto/v4-admin/README.md

 * [Community](https://chevereto.com/community/)
 * [Releases](https://releases.chevereto.com/)

-## 🎛 Dashboard

-The Chevereto Dashboard is where you control your Chevereto instance.
-It is located at `/dashboard`.

-`🚧 missing pic/video`

 ## Admin accounts

 The first account created on install is the admin account, which can can be modified and additional administrators can be added.